 Looking to become a front-end web developer?

 We have put together a course that includes all the essential information you need to work towards your goal.

-Before starting this module, you don't need any previous HTML knowledge, but you should have at least basic familiarity with using computers, and using the Web passively (i.e. just looking at it, consuming the content.)
-You should have a basic work environment set up as detailed in Installing basic software, and understand how to create and manage files, as detailed in Dealing with files — both are parts of our Getting started with the web complete beginner's module.
+Before starting this module, you don't need any previous HTML knowledge, but you should have at least basic familiarity with using computers and using the web passively (i.e., just looking at it and consuming content).
+You should have a basic work environment set up (as detailed in Installing basic software), and understand how to create and manage files (as detailed in Dealing with files).
+Both are parts of our Getting started with the web complete beginner's module.

 - Getting started with HTML

-- Covers the absolute basics of HTML, to get you started — we define elements, attributes, and all the other important terms you may have heard, and where they fit in to the language.
-We also show how an HTML element is structured, how a typical HTML page is structured, and explain other important basic language features.
-Along the way, we'll have a play with some HTML, to get you interested!
+- Covers the absolute basics of HTML, to get you started — we define elements, attributes, and other important terms, and show where they fit in the language.
+We also show how a typical HTML page is structured and how an HTML element is structured, and explain other important basic language features.
+Along the way, we'll play with some HTML to get you interested!

 - What’s in the head?
 Metadata in HTML

 - The head of an HTML document is the part that is not displayed in the web browser when the page is loaded.
 It contains information such as the page